getify/Functional-Light-JS/ch2.md

 foo( [1,2,3] );
 ```

 Do you spot the `[ .. ]` brackets around the parameter list now?
-You may now recognize that as array destructuring.
+This is called array parameter destructuring.

 In this example, destructuring tells the engine that an array is expected in this assignment position (aka parameter).
 The pattern says to take the first value of that array and assign to a local parameter variable called `x`, the second to `y`, and whatever is left is *gathered* into `args`.

-## Destructuring Is Declarative
+## The Importance Of Declarative Style

 Considering the `foo(..)` we just looked at, we could instead have processed the parameters manually: